Topological bands in the PdSe$_2$ pentagonal monolayer: Electronic band structure and symmetry indicators

-\textit{Lattice geometry and space group} - The lattice structure of PdSe$_2$ is composed of irregular (type 4) pentagons forming a buckled geometry as presented in Fig.\ref{fig1} a).
-Pd atoms are four-fold coordinated and Se atoms have coordination three.
-As previous works reported \cite{oyedele_pdse_2017}, the crystalline order conforms a tetragonal lattice, with three symmetry operations; a two-fold rotation around one of the lattice vectors axis with fractional translation (1/2,1/2,0) in terms of the unit cell vectors, a mirror glide plane and spatial inversion \cite{bradley_group}.
+The lattice structure of PdSe$_2$ is composed of irregular (type 2) pentagons forming a buckled geometry as presented in Fig.~\ref{fig1} a) \cite{ZHUANG2019448}.
+Pd atoms are fourfold coordinated and Se atoms have coordination three.
+As previous works reported \cite{oyedele_pdse_2017}, the crystalline order conforms a tetragonal lattice, with three symmetry operations; a twofold rotation around one of the lattice vectors axis with fractional translation (1/2,1/2,0) in terms of the unit cell vectors, a mirror glide plane and spatial inversion \cite{bradley_group}.
 This has to be complemented with time reversal (TR) symmetry to give the space group (SG) P2$_1$c or SG \#14.
-Within this frame the Pd atoms sit at the $2a$ Wickoff position (WP) while the Se atoms locate at the $4e$ WP \cite{bradley_group}.
-The relaxed structure obtained from our first-principles calculations comprises a rectangular unit cell with lattice vectors with magnitude $a=5.74$ \AA and $b = 5.91$ \AA.
-The calculation also yields a monolayer thickness of 0.7 \AA, confirming the buckled geometry of the material.
-These results agree well with the reported experimental and theoretical values \cite{PdSe2_dft2015,PdSe2_NJP_bandgap,oyedele_pdse_2017}.
+The Pd atoms sit at the $2a$ Wickoff position (WP) while the Se atoms locate at the $4e$ WP \cite{bradley_group}.
+The relaxed structure obtained from first-principles calculations comprises a rectangular unit cell with lattice vectors with magnitude $a=5.74$ \AA and $b = 5.91$ \AA.
+The calculation also yields a puckering distance of 0.7 \AA, confirming the buckled geometry of the material.
+These results show a good agreement with the reported experimental and theoretical values \cite{PdSe2_dft2015,PdSe2_NJP_bandgap,oyedele_pdse_2017,Lei-PdSe2-nanosc}.
+The band structure of monolayer PdSe$_2$ has been extensively studied in previous works \cite{oyedele_pdse_2017,PdSe2_dft2015,PdSe2_renorm-gap,PdSe2_defectsPRB,PdSe2_compress,PdSe2_NJP_bandgap,Lei-PdSe2-nanosc}.
+As indicated above, we have also carried out an extensive investigation of its electronic properties by employing several exchange-correlation functionals, detailed in Appendix A. We confirm the robustness of the nontrivial topology found for this material.

+Here we focus on the band connectivity an associated topological properties of the low-energy bands around the Fermi level.
+For this purpose we present in Fig.~\ref{fig1} c) the electronic band structure including spin-orbit coupling (SOC) at the PBE level along the high-symmetry path $\Gamma-{\rm Z}-{\rm D}-{\rm B}-\Gamma-{\rm D}$ in momentum space.
+The Brillouin zone is depicted in Fig. \ref{fig1} b), following the notation of Ref.\cite{bilbao_serverII}.

+The inclusion of SOC is crucial for the results obtained as will be clarified in what follows.
+It is well-known that PBE functionals systematically underestimate the fundamental gap in semiconductors and insulators.
+As stated above, we verified that other functionals yield similar results and predict the nontrivial topology found with QE, as detailed in the Appendix.
+Additionally, we have revised the existing literature concerning the electronic structure of monolayer PdSe$_2$ obtained with the hybrid (HSE06) functional \cite{PdSe2_renorm-gap} and at the GW level \cite{GW_PdSe2}.
+These more expensive calculations show a larger band gap but also keep the band general features unaltered, giving validity for the topological analysis using the PBE functional presented here.